 I learned the white spots on the cheese are actually salt deposits, which is a relief because I had honestly always wondered and hoped it wasn’t mold.
 I also tasted cheeses of several different ages and determined that 24 months is my favorite (there are also 12 and 36 months, etc.).

 The bonus is anyone can book this hour-long factory exploration and tasting at 4 Madonne Caseificio dell’Emilia in Modena for €5 – and if nobody else books that day, then your guide becomes a private one.
 Pretty cool!
 Contact them here.

 Another salubrious reason to visit this region of Italy is the fine wine.
 It comes in so many varieties and blends – I feel like I’m always trying and falling in love with something new.

 This was my third visit to a Lambrusco (sparkling red wine) producer and each time they’ve been pretty different, in size, process, and atmosphere.

-Before I knew any better, I assumed the only way to get nice, thick Balsamic was to reduce it in a pan.
-Little did I know that aged Balsamic is much thicker and has a really unique flavor to it at each stage in the aging process, which can take up to 25+ years.
-This was my second visit to a balsamic producer but like the Lambrusco producers, both have had their own flair.
+Before I knew any better, I assumed the only way to get nice, thick balsamic was to reduce it in a pan.
+Little did I know that aged balsamic is much thicker and has a really unique flavor to it at each stage in the aging process, which can take up to 25+ years.
+This was my second visit to a balsamic producer but like the Lambrusco producers, both had their own flair.